cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 ### Stages in the Treatment of the Disorganized Patient

-**Stages in the Treatment of the Disorganized Patient**

-**1. **Establishing a Mutually Agreed Upon Treatment Frame**:
+1. **Establishing a Mutually Agreed Upon Treatment Frame**:
    - Collaborative negotiation of clear expectations, responsibilities, and ground rules
    - Addressing disruptions caused by noncollaborative behavior of disorganized patients

-**2. **Attenuating Fearfulness**:
+2. **Attenuating Fearfulness**:
    - Early focus on reducing fearfulness in general or fearfulness related to certain parts of the mind
    - Ideal Parent Figures (IPFs) provide protection and safety without fear
    - IPF work done consistently until patient can sustain a sense of safety

-**3. **Addressing Dismissing Parts or Behaviors**:
+3. **Addressing Dismissing Parts or Behaviors**:
    - Shaping IPFs for each part or self-state that has deactivated the attachment system
    - Normalizing longing for attachment and addressing shame
    - Soothing and containing acting-out impulses

-**4. **Working with Resistant Parts or Self-States**:
+4. **Working with Resistant Parts or Self-States**:
    - Cooperative behavioral system used when strong resistance is encountered
    - Introducing IPF imagery for parts that are not yet connected or blocking connection
    - Shaping IPFs to address and help these parts

-**5. **Calling Forth All Parts**:
+5. **Calling Forth All Parts**:
    - Systematically calling forth parts that need to feel securely attached
    - Decreasing dissociation and fostering a unified sense of self

-**6. **Activating the Exploratory Behavioral System**:
+6. **Activating the Exploratory Behavioral System**:
    - IPF imagery for parent figures who encourage and support self-development
    - Secure base for exploration within a unified self
    - Supporting self-development through methods in Appendix A

-**7. **Cultivating Postformal Metacognitive Skills**:
+7. **Cultivating Postformal Metacognitive Skills**:
    - Developing coherence of mind and orientation focused on present, adult, self
    - Relinquishing hyperactivating strategies and attachment behaviors

-**8. **Developing Secure Adult Intimacy**:
+8. **Developing Secure Adult Intimacy**:
    - Turning to the theme of developing secure adult intimacy (see Appendix B)

 ### Case Illustration